BMW E38

 A few days later I cleaned up the area again and stuck another layer on.

-I fitted a new filler hose this time, I used some silicone grease to help the
+I fitted a new filler hose this time, I used some silicone grease to help the pipe over the putty.
+Back inside the car I used a new

-fuel pipe back on and refitted the cover, foam, grommet and cloth pad.
-Then I
+Jubilee clip to fit the fuel pipe back on and refitted the cover, foam, grommet and cloth pad.
+Then I refitted the rear seat.

-After I got the car off the axle stands I stuck 5 litres of fuel back in and
+After I got the car off the axle stands I stuck 5 litres of fuel back in and fired up, all OK.

 The final stage is to replace the underseal that was removed during the repair.
 I used this stuff: